Ahmad-2785/Dosage_cpu/cpu_design/README.md

 # Cpu design
-in the first phase we designed our cpu in logisim with a reduced instruction set <br />
+we designed our cpu in logisim with a reduced instruction set <br />
 you can see the instruction set below: <br />
 <br />
 |Op Code|type  |func   |Instruction                      |Behavior                                       |